Arkusm/minimalplone4mrbob/README.md

  ```
 - Choose 'Basic' and answer the questions.

-Now you can customize your addon in minimalplone4mrbob/src/minimalplone4mrbob
+Now you can customize your addon in minimalplone4mrbob/src/my.package

 ## Including the package

-In the example, the package is called my.package and is located on the filesystem.
+To use the addon it must be included.

 ```bash
 $ cd ..